How to Cope with Losing a Loved One

 Was there anything you learned from those experiences that you could do differently this time to help you in coping with grief and loss this time?

-This article contains some really helpful exercises designed to help you cope with losing a loved one.
+This article contains some really helpful exercises designed to help you or your grieving friend cope with losing a loved one.

 Lean on Your Support System after the Loss of a Loved One